thosgood/this-weeks-finds/markdown/201-250/week212.md

-out the idea of bosons in 1924, Pauli came up with his exclusion principle in 1925, and Dirac systematized the whole business in 1926 - physicists eventually started looking for symmetries that relate bosons and fermions. *Supersymmetries!* They\'re not seen in nature, but physicists were looking to see if they\'re mathematically possible.
+out the idea of bosons in 1924, Pauli came up with his exclusion principle in 1925, and Dirac systematized the whole business in 1926 - physicists eventually started looking for symmetries that relate bosons and fermions. *Supersymmetries!* They're not seen in nature, but physicists were looking to see if they're mathematically possible.
 They turn out not only to be possible, but fascinating.

-Formulating supersymmetries in a slick way requires that we take everything we knew about linear algebra and generalize it by letting all our vector spaces have both an \"even\" or \"bosonic\" part and an
+Formulating supersymmetries in a slick way requires that we take everything we knew about linear algebra and generalize it by letting all our vector spaces have both an "even" or "bosonic" part and an "odd" or "fermionic" part.
-\"odd\" or \"fermionic\" part.
 Mathematically this just amounts to writing our vector space as a direct sum

     V = V0 + V1

-where V~0~ is the \"even part\" and V~1~ is the \"odd part\".
-Such a thing is called a \"Z/2-graded vector space\", or \"super vector space\".
+where V~0~ is the "even part" and V_1 is the "odd part".
+Such a thing is called a "Z/2-graded vector space", or "super vector space".

 So far this is pathetically simple.
 But then - and this is the really crucial part! - whenever we multiply things, we have to follow this